Ramin Hashempour is an internationally acclaimed Iranian/Canadian photographer, focusing on fine art, humanitarian and documentary photography.

-As a fine art photographer he brings new perspectives to visual expressions of culture, exploring the dynamic between diverse people, lifestyles and communities.
+As a fine art photographer, he brings new perspectives to visual expressions of culture, exploring the dynamic between diverse people, lifestyles, and communities.
 As a humanitarian artist, Ramin takes images that highlight human rights issues, capturing moments that illustrate freedom of speech and sustainable development, as well as the devastating impact of armed conflict, poverty, child abuse, landmines and human trafficking.

-Ramin began taking photographs as a boy, later developing his skills through academic degrees in photography, film, media and communication from Ryerson University in Canada.
+Ramin began taking photographs as a boy, later developing his skills through academic degrees in photography, film, media, and communication from Ryerson University in Canada.
 He began his career as a studio and modeling photographer, also working on film crews for Toronto-based production companies.
-But Ramin quickly realised he wanted to use photography to support the most vulnerable, and focused his career on social documentaries and photojournalism, working as a freelancer for different media outlets.
+But Ramin quickly realized he wanted to use photography to support the most vulnerable, and focused his career on social documentaries and photojournalism, working as a freelancer for different media outlets.

 As his interest in international affairs and humanitarian work grew, Ramin began a master’s degree in Global Diplomacy at the School of Oriental and African Studies (SOAS) at the University of London.
-He also started working with various humanitarian and non-governmental organisations in different countries, including Afghanistan, Kenya, Nepal, Myanmar, Egypt, Cambodia, Jordan, Nigeria and Syria, both as a photographer and as an aid-worker.
+He also started working with various humanitarian and non-governmental organizations in different countries, including Afghanistan, Kenya, Nepal, Myanmar, Egypt, Cambodia, Jordan, Nigeria and Syria, both as a photographer and as an aid-worker.
 Fluent in Persian, Turkish, English, Azeri and Arabic, Ramin is able to build trust among the communities he supports and the people he photographs.